ralch/blog.ralch.com/content/about.md

 tags = ["myself", "info"]
 +++

-Svett is an accomplished full-stack software engineer, open source contributor and project leader.
+Svetlin is an accomplished full-stack software engineer, open source contributor and project leader.
 He has hands on experience in building everything from the ground to the clouds.
 For the last 10+ years, he is heavy weight champion in design, development and delivering a low level critical systems, scalable